yashgarg4/MyPortfolio/replit.md

 # Overview

 This is a personal portfolio website built as a full-stack web application showcasing the work and experience of Yash Garg, a Full-Stack Developer and AI Engineer.
-The site features multiple sections including hero, about, experience, projects, skills, education, and contact information.
-It includes a contact form that allows visitors to send messages, which are stored in a database.
+The site features multiple sections including hero, about, experience, projects, skills, education, AI chat assistant, and contact information.
+It includes a contact form and an interactive AI chat feature powered by Gemini 2.5 Pro that allows visitors to ask questions about Yash's background and experience.
 The application is designed with a modern, responsive interface supporting both light and dark themes.

 # User Preferences